currypot993/GrokPluginCS2/README.md

 @grokadmin to trigger admin specific commands as opposed to @grok which triggers a response to an input prompt

+Feel free to edit the system prompt, MechaGrok can return.

 ## Features

 ### 🗣️ **Smart Chat Mode**